Yoast/wordpress-seo/readme.txt

 Not only do you get many additional benefits by upgrading to [Yoast SEO Premium](https://yoa.st/1v8), but you'll also get 24/7 personalized support that takes away your worry.

-* Unlock our [AI features] (https://yoa.st/51c); Yoast AI Optimize and Yoast AI Generate.
+* Unlock our [AI features](https://yoa.st/51c); Yoast AI Optimize and Yoast AI Generate.
 Perfect for marketing professionals, freelance writers, and content strategists, Yoast AI features enable customers of all technical levels to apply SEO best practice to their content at the click of a button.

 * Optimize for up to five keyword synonyms by adding variants.
 Add up to four related synonyms of your keyword to expand your possibilities.
 You get the full SEO analysis for each.